|Container||Node||Escape to Host, T1611|

 Implement security policies

-Use a pod security policy or admission controller to prevent or limit the creation of pods with
+Use a pod security policy or admission controller to prevent or limit the creation of pods with a

 Avoid running containers as the